geeogi/async-python-lambda-template/README.md

 ## Deployment

 Provision a new lambda component on AWS using the [AWS console](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html) or via [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html) template.
+You'll also need to create an S3 bucket...

 In order to deploy this project to your AWS lambda component you'll need to zip the contents of the `src/` directory and include any 3rd party Python modules required in production.
 Run: